 We are therefore continuously working tirelessly for the many and for the future, not simply the few and the moment and to date everything we have done has been self funded.

-There are only 4 recorded Carruthers Arms: No, currently there are 9 (11 based on wrong arms), excluding the heirs of the lines and the one blazon wrongly written for Sir Simon de Carruthers.
+There are only 4 recorded Carruthers Arms: No, currently there are 12, excluding the Chiefs of the line.

 Although the Register of Arms as we know it today only came into being in 1672 after the Lord Lyons Act, there were armorials recorded prior to that which are held by he Lyon Court in Edinburgh.
 The first two arms shown above depict the first ever recorded for Carruthers of Mouswald, although the suspicion is there was a mistake by the then herald Willian Pont who recorded the blazon incorrectly: Azure (engrailed) Chevrons instead of Sable (black).
 These looked very much like the Arms of another family from the Southwest, the McClennans.
 This could have caused confusion on the battlefield and so they were changed by the last Chief (Mouswald) Simon Carruthers.